 Art historian, curator, decorative art and design devotee, textilian.

 Erica Warren is assistant curator in the Department of Textiles at the Art Institute of Chicago.
-Her current exhibition project Weaving beyond the Bauhaus will open August 3, 2019 in the Textile Galleries.
+Her exhibition Weaving beyond the Bauhaus will be on view in the Textile Galleries until February 17, 2020.
 Previous exhibitions include Super/Natural: Textiles of the Andes, Music and Movement: Rhythm in Textile Design, Making Memories: Quilts as Souvenirs, and Modern Velvet: A Sense of Luxury in the Age of Industry.
-She is currently working on an exhibition about the contemporary artist Bisa Butler and a project about Dorothy Liebes, the American weaver, textile designer, and entrepreneur.
+Additionally, she is working on an exhibition about the contemporary artist Bisa Butler and a project about Dorothy Liebes, the American weaver, textile designer, and entrepreneur.

 Prior to her appointment at the Art Institute, she was a curatorial fellow in the Department of European Decorative Arts and Sculpture and a research assistant in the Department of American Art at the Philadelphia Museum of Art.
 While in Philadelphia, she curated the exhibition The Main Dish.